 In this case, the size on the disk is a good indicator that the catalog_returns is the biggest table.
 However, if we look at the plan above, we see that catalog_returns is on the build side of the join with table call_center. catalog_returns as the build side of a join is not a good choice and will have a detrimental effect on performance.

 When we enabled join reordering, the planner chose the following join order:

-We can see above that catalog_returns is now on probe side and call_centre is on the build side.
-The run time of the above query reduced from 43 seconds to 7 seconds with join reorder enabled.
+We can see above that catalog_returns is now on the probe side and call_centre is on the build side.
+The run time of the above query was reduced from 43 seconds to 7 seconds with join reorders enabled.

 Improvements on TPC-DS queries:

-- 17 queries which were failing earlier with Out of Memory errors without join reordering pass when join reordering is enabled.
-This shows that not only performance but join reordering can help to reduce memory consumption of the queries.
+- 17 queries that were failing earlier with Out of Memory errors without join reordering pass when join reordering is enabled.
+This shows that not only performance but join reordering can help to reduce the memory consumption of the queries.

 - Below figure shows 21 queries that saw more than 1.25x improvement on enabling join reordering:

 Dynamic Filters remove rows from the probe (or large fact) table that will never match rows in the build table (or smaller dimension table).
 Consider the following query which captures a very common pattern of fact table joined with a dimension table.